biosemantics/charaparser/README.md

 Charaparser is a nlp tool which processes morphological descriptions of the biodiversity domain.
 The output of Charaparser is a structured description of structures, their characters and relations between structures in XML format.
 More information is available on the <a href="http://etc-project.org/">project page</a>.

+The javadoc can be found  <a href="http://biosemantics.github.com/charaparser/javadoc">here</a>.

-<p>The following class diagrams given an overview on charaparsers architecture</p>
+The following class diagrams given an overview on charaparsers architecture:
 <a href="http://biosemantics.github.com/charaparser/images/classDiagrams/01IRun.png">
 <img src="http://biosemantics.github.com/charaparser/images/classDiagrams/01IRun.png">
 </a>